andreas-wilm/quad/README.md

-Reads a BAM file maps base qualities as defined in a base quality mapping file (CSV)
+Maps base qualities in a BAM file as defined in a base quality mapping file (CSV)

 # Input

+1. A BAM file
-CSV file should contain base quality values as int in the form: `from,to`
+1. A CSV file should contain base quality values as int in the form: `from,to`

 # Compilation